thephpleague/plates/engine/functions.md

 Functions
 =========

-While [extensions](/engine/extensions/) are awesome for adding additional functionality to Plates, sometimes it's easier to just create a one-off function for a specific use case.
+While [extensions](/engine/extensions/) are awesome for adding additional reusable functionality to Plates, sometimes it's easier to just create a one-off function for a specific use case.
 Plates makes this easy to do.

 ## Registering functions